Warcraft III: Reign of Chaos: Development

 At E3 2000, Blizzard showed a first gameplay trailer that included an interface with some elements of the final design.
 Then from E3 2000 around May 12, 2000 to ECTS 2000 the game was not changed very much.
 Gameplay footage from 2001 reveals a polished version of the interface seen in the E3 2000 trailer.
 Back in November 2000, the game was set to feature five playable races (with the addition of demons) and only a single resource to be mined.
 In January 2001, Blizzard announced the Night Elves as the last race as well as the conversion of demons into an NPC race.
 The next major changes came between ECTS 2000 and E3 2001, when a different interface and the Night Elf race was revealed.
 The versions demonstrated at E3 2001 and ECTS 2001 already contained all the final interfaces and units.
 In April 2001, Blizzard still experimented with different resources and had versions of the game with gold, lumber, mana stones and upkeep or a race depending resource that represented the population like the required food in newer versions.

 In the middle of January 2002, Blizzard shipped out 5000 beta versions of Warcraft III to randomly selected testers in order to help improve it before being released in stores.
 The beta release had all the game's units and races, however, it was only playable over Battle.net; single player games and LAN play were not playable on the beta version of the game.
-Warcraft III was first released in the United States on July 3, 2002 and in Europe on July 5, 2002.
+Warcraft III was first released in the United States and Australia on July 3, 2002 and in Europe on July 5, 2002.

 Blizzard continued to maintain WarCraft III, regarding technical issues and compatibility for newer operating systems.
 In April 2018, Blizzard integrated widescreen support for the first time, more than 15 years after the game's first release.